coreruleset/documentation/content/concepts/false_positives_tuning.md

 chapter: false
 ---

-> When a *genuine* transaction causes a rule from the CRS to match in error it is described as a **false positive**.
+> When a *genuine* transaction causes a rule from CRS to match in error it is described as a **false positive**.
 False positives need to be tuned away by writing *rule exclusions*, as this page explains.

 ## What are False Positives?

-The CRS provides _generic_ attack detection capabilities.
+CRS provides _generic_ attack detection capabilities.
 A fresh CRS deployment has no awareness of the web services that may be running behind it, or the quirks of how those services work.
 It is possible that *genuine* transactions may cause some CRS rules to match in error, if the transactions happen to match one of the generic attack behaviors or patterns that are being detected.
 Such a match is referred to as a *false positive*, or false alarm.

 False positives are particularly likely to happen when operating at higher [paranoia levels]({{< ref "paranoia_levels" >}} "Page describing paranoia levels.").
 While paranoia level 1 is designed to cause few, ideally zero, false positives, higher paranoia levels are increasingly likely to cause false positives.
 Each successive paranoia level introduces additional rules, with *higher* paranoia levels adding *more aggressive* rules.
 As such, the higher the paranoia level is the more likely it is that false positives will occur.
 That is the cost of the higher security provided by higher paranoia levels: the additional time it takes to tune away the increasing number of false positives.